 A blood test determines whether a child is lead-poisoned.
 According to the CDC, there is no identified safe blood lead level for children.
 The CDC lowered its recommended intervention level from 10 micrograms of lead per deciliter of blood to 5 micrograms after negative health effects were documented among children with lead levels lower than 10 micrograms.

 The prevalence of at least 10 micrograms of lead per deciliter of blood) among tested children under 6 years old in Milwaukee decreased from 31.9 percent in 1997 to 2.7 percent in 2014.
 The same trend appears when the lead threshold is lower.
 In 2003, 38 percent of children tested had blood lead levels above 5 micrograms per deciliter.
-By 2014, that dropped to 10 percent (see chart, below).
+By 2014, that dropped to 10 percent (see chart, above).

 Children with blood lead levels at or above 10 micrograms are eligible to receive Childhood Lead Poisoning Prevention Program follow-up services from the city.
 Depending on the blood lead level, the city’s response may include assigning a public health case manager and doing a risk assessment of the housing environment.